cloudchacho/terraform-google-hedwig-alerts/README.md

 Hedwig Alerts Terraform module
 ==============================

-[Hedwig](https://github.com/Automatic/hedwig) is a inter-service communication bus that works on Google Pub/Sub, while keeping things pretty simple and straight forward.
-It uses [json schema](http://json-schema.org/) draft v4 for schema validation so all incoming and outgoing messages are validated against pre-defined schema.
+[Hedwig](https://cloudchacho.github.io/hedwig/) is an inter-service communication bus that works on AWS and GCP, while keeping things pretty simple and straight forward.

 This module provides a custom [Terraform](https://www.terraform.io/) modules for deploying Hedwig infrastructure that creates infra for monitoring a Hedwig consumer app.